 How do you cater to franchise’s veterans while welcoming newcomers?
 The answer lies within the soul.

 At some point, I’ve talked about how sequels tend to diverge away from their predecessors.
 Such a practice is common in just about any creative form and far be it for video games to not try and mix things up.
 However, much like in movies and books, there is a familiar trend that emerges – how some players liked the original and not the sequel because it’s just not as good.
 In many cases, this might be due to a game striping away everything that hardcore players came to enjoy in the first place, as is the case with Destiny 2.
-It also doesn’t help that the game isn’t designed to convert first time players into hardcore fans, removing tons of end-game content and the accompanying drive that would have people going for the next god roll or partaking in another raid.
+It also doesn’t help that the game isn’t designed to convert first time players into hardcore fans, removing tons of end-game content and the accompanying drive that would have people partaking in another raid.

 "How does a developer maintain the spirit of a franchise?
 How do they ensure the latest game in a series hits all the right notes for veterans while attracting new players to what it does best?"